Tom Maidhc O'Flaherty

-Tom Maidhc O'Flaherty (Irish: Tomás Ó Flaithearta, 1889-1936) was an Irish Communist politician in the early 20th century, a supporter of the Trotskyist James P. Cannon, and writer in English and Irish.
+Tom Maidhc O'Flaherty (Irish: Tomás Ó Flaithearta; also known as Thomas J. O'Flaherty; 30 December 1890 – 19 May 1936) was an Irish Communist politician in the early 20th century, a supporter of the Trotskyist James P. Cannon, and writer in English and Irish.
 In 1919, he, along with John Reed, Jim Larkin and others, helped to create the Communist Labor Party, a precursor to the Communist Party USA.